aboueleyes/MyPosts/find-replace-and-vim.md

 #### Case Sensitivity

 `:%s/foo/bar/gci`
-Change each 'foo' (case insens:%s/foo\c/bar/gcitive due to the i flag) to 'bar'; ask for confirmation.
+Change each 'foo' (case insensitive due to the i flag) to 'bar'; ask for confirmation.

 Another way to force ignore case is to append `\c` after the search pattern.
 For example, `/Linux\c` performs ignore case search.